arnaud-lb/php-memory-profiler/README.md

 ## Dependencies

  * C Library with [malloc hooks][1]
+ * [Judy Libray][3] (e.g. libjudy-dev package)

 ## Loading the extension

-The extension must be loaded in a special way to make it work properly:
+The extension must be loaded as a zend_extension:

- * it must be preloaded with LD_PRELOAD or equivalent (compiling it statically in PHP, or linking PHP to the extension may work too).
- * it must also be loaded as a zend_extension

-Example:

-    LD_PRELOAD=/absolute/path/to/memprof.so php -dzend_extension=/absolute/path/to/memprof.so script.php
+    USE_ZEND_ALLOC=0 php -dzend_extension=/absolute/path/to/memprof.so script.php

+Note that the zend memory allocator must be disabled, else the extension won't see actual memory allocations (hence the USE_ZEND_ALLOC=0).

 ## Usage